TN 30 (07-24)

 NOTE: In making the determination about skill level (and SVP), consider SVP ratings for DOT occupational titles that, while not corresponding to the PRW described by the individual, have duties and activities similar (in terms of skill level) to those that the claimant performed.

-EXAMPLE: A claimant had PRW as a website developer.
+EXAMPLE: A claimant has PRW as a website developer.
 The claimant lists duties as communicating with designers to understand preferred website layout, coding new pages and website elements for client approval, testing new website elements across various search engines and devices, migrating successful website elements to live sites when testing is successful, troubleshooting any issues with client-facing content, updating website themes, plugins, and security to reflect current website best practices, monitoring and reporting website traffic and addressing website elements that can improve user experience.
 Website developer is not a job that has an occupational counterpart in the DOT.
 There is an occupation called Design Technician Computer Aided (DOT 003.362-010).
 It requires knowledge of CAD and graphics.
 It has an SVP of 5.
-There is also an occupation called Computer Programmer (DOT 030.162-010) which requires coding knowledge for entire programs rather than just design feature.
+There is also an occupation called Computer Programmer (DOT 030.162-010) which requires coding knowledge for entire programs rather than just design features.
 It has an SVP of 7.
 It would be reasonable to find that a website developer has an SVP of approximately 6 given the need to know some design software, design, and coding principles to develop a website.
 Such work would take more than six months to learn and would be considered skilled work.

 Determining the skill level of a job may sometimes be a complex vocational issue.
 For more information about: